spinnaker/spinnaker.io/content/en/docs/reference/artifacts/types/embedded-base64/index.md

 ---
 title: "Embedded base64"
 linkTitle: "Embedded base64"
-weight:
-description:
+description: Rather than refer to a resource by URI, you can embed the artifact's contents directly into the "reference" field in base64.
 ---

-Rather than refer to a resource by URI, you can embed the artifact's contents directly into the `"reference"` field in base64.

 ## Fields